Capstone-Gait-Keepers/capstone/README.md

 1. Install [Node](https://nodejs.org/en)
    - Check box to automatically install all dependencies, if applicable
    - Verify installation with `npm -v`
+2. Add `frontend/.env` file (get it from Dan)
-2. Install dependencies and run a local development server:
+3. Install dependencies and run a local development server:
 ```
 cd frontend
 npm install